PREMESSA E PRESENTAZIONE DI PHILIPPE SEURRE

 Even today, as we have kept in touch, I write to him in French.

-Later, on September 13th, 2013 morning, I joined Philippe in Verrès and walked the final stage of the Aosta Valley: Verrès -> Pont-Saint-Martin.
 It is about twenty km including the small detours which I felt were obligatory so he could see the beautiful things and places that many other pilgrims neglect through lack of knowledge, trying to make sure he would not miss the historical and archaeological points of interest and the scenic views.

 Philippe is a pleasant guy who speaks many languages (English, French, German) and he also tries to say a few words in Italian, even if he cannot understand very well the people speaking (quickly) back to him in our language.